Vladimir-Romanko/Modeling-in-MiniZinc/README.md

 # Modeling in MiniZinc - constraint programming.
 Codes of my models in MiniZinc (rare constraint programming language).
 All codes are short because MiniZinc is a high-level constraint programming system, which uses third-party solvers.
+Every folder has an own README-file.

 About constraint programming you can read here https://en.wikipedia.org/wiki/Constraint_programming